daviefish/Simon/README.md

 https://en.wikipedia.org/wiki/Simon_(game)

 The rules are simple.
 Repeat the random color pattern displayed by clicking on the colors that light up.
 The challenge and patterns increase as you progress through the game.

+## Colored Buttons
+    ### Different sequenes of colored buttons will light up with sound effects.
+## Random Order of Sequences
+    ### Those patterns increase in length as the progression of the game goes along.
+## User's score will be tallied.